Frequently Asked Questions About Direct Primary Care

 Do you prescribe narcotic medication or controlled substances?

-- In general, no. We believe in managing pain without use of these medications, however there are rare circumstances where they are appropriate.
+- No. We believe in managing pain without use of these medications.
+There are rare circumstances where they are appropriate.
 We have a very strict narcotic and controlled substance policy for patients who are on these medications, and not following medical recommendations will result in dismissal from the practice.

 Will you visit me in the hospital?